Latent Exploration for Reinforcement Learning: Motivating example: The case of a flexor-extensor, single joint arm

-This example illustrates how perturbing the latent state, instead of the actions, leads to higher variance in the \emph{behavior} space.
+This toy example illustrates how perturbing the latent state, instead of the actions, leads to higher variance in the \emph{behavior} space.
 In fact, when randomly perturbing two opposing muscles, half of the time the perturbations will be in opposite directions, with a reduced impact on the observed kinematics.

-We tested our analysis in a realistic arm model, implemented in MyoSuite~\citep{caggiano2022myosuite}, featuring three flexor muscles and three extensor muscles.
-A policy trained with PPO (Details in Appendix~\ref{appendix:single_joint}) can learn to accurately reach the target angle in every episode, and in the process it learns to alternately activate the extensor or the flexor group (Fig.~\ref{fig:flex_ext} B, left).
-While applying independent random noise on the muscle activations would produce a diagonal covariance matrix, perturbing the latent state of the network leads to a full covariance matrix, with positive correlation among muscles of the same group (Fig.~\ref{fig:flex_ext} B, right).
-Compared to independent action noise of the same magnitude, the latent state perturbation introduces higher variance in the joint angles (Fig.~\ref{fig:flex_ext} C), thus driving more diverse kinematics.
+To corroborate this finding about the advantage of latent versus action perturbations, we considered a policy network trained to control a realistic musculoskeletal arm model, implemented in MyoSuite~\citep{caggiano2022myosuite}, featuring three flexor muscles and three extensor muscles.
+A neural network trained with PPO and Lattice exploration can learn to accurately reach a target angle in every episode, and while doing so learns to alternately activate the extensor or the flexor muscle group (Fig. 2 B, left).
+The training procedure is detailed in Appendix~\ref{appendix:single_joint}.
+We collected a dataset of 100 episodes where the latent state of the policy network was perturbed with Gaussian noise.
+While applying independent random noise to the muscle activations produces a diagonal covariance matrix, perturbing the latent state of the network leads to a full covariance matrix (Fig. 2 B, right).
+Thus, as hypothesized, the last layer of the policy network learned to distinguish between agonist and antagonist muscles, namely, the covariance shows positive correlation among muscles of the same group.
+We then tested whether sampling action noise with this covariance matrix leads to higher variance in the task space (joint angles) than noise sampled independently for each muscle.
+We collected 100 episodes where, at each step, we computed an action with action space perturbation and one action with latent state perturbation.
+For consistency of evaluation, the perturbation in the action space was sampled with the same variance magnitude induced by the latent perturbation.
+We executed each pair of actions in two cloned environments and compared the variance of the joint angles.
+The latent state perturbation introduces higher variance in the joint angles (Fig. 2 C), thus driving more diverse kinematics and wider exploration.
+Overall, we conclude that latent exploration might be advantageous when learning to control over-actuated systems, and thus developed and empirically tested Lattice on different benchmarks.